QuentinCG/FTP-Security-Scanner/README.md

 This python tool library is designed to check if a FTP(S) server is secured or not and the kind of information and rights you have with or without credentials.

-It can also check the FTP(S) server security of a wide IP range (even the full IPv4 network).

 It is multi-platform and compatible with python 2.7+ and 3+.

-IMPORTANT NOTE: This scanner is working only for unique IP at the moment.

 <img src="ftp.png" width="200">